Skip to content

 -flow_to_demand_node + 0.57 flow_to_downriver = 0

 To add a spill option to the reservoir we need to create another unit.
 This is because just making extra water disappear with the penalty_down: 0, will not transfer this water to the downriver node to fulfil its needs.
-This spill unit has the relations: - unit_inputNode (spill_unit|reservoir) - unit_outputNode (spill_unit|downriver)
+This spill unit has to be in entities: - unit_inputNode (spill_unit|reservoir) - unit_outputNode (spill_unit|downriver)

 And parameters: